appsody/website/content/tutorials/ServerlessRust.md

 ## Introduction

-Following the feedback from an [Appsody on OpenShift](https://us02web.zoom.us/webinar/register/rec/WN__gBLTiqLQPiDRUkzdWWXZg?meetingId=2udFNa2s0HNOQ4nnz2LRW7A4A9jqX6a81nUe__Vcz0uAmF0Mz4Yqwn_obRPTpJuz&playId=usctfrr7_zw3GoGQ5gSDC_d6W9W5K_6s13RMrKdcnUa2AiVSN1ekbrREMOrwm00F71LWvXjt14jaBZaf&action=play&_x_zm_rtaid=5uZDfWV9RYy-J3EBnxrctQ.1590833520420.dc63c5dacd2e261a888c87d88a17324b&_x_zm_rhtaid=145) presentation that I did recently I thought I would continue on the theme and write a step by step tutorial on how to scaffold and build a serverless rust application with Appsody and deploy it into a knative environment.
+This tutorial was created following feedback from the [Appsody on OpenShift](https://us02web.zoom.us/webinar/register/rec/WN__gBLTiqLQPiDRUkzdWWXZg?meetingId=2udFNa2s0HNOQ4nnz2LRW7A4A9jqX6a81nUe__Vcz0uAmF0Mz4Yqwn_obRPTpJuz&playId=usctfrr7_zw3GoGQ5gSDC_d6W9W5K_6s13RMrKdcnUa2AiVSN1ekbrREMOrwm00F71LWvXjt14jaBZaf&action=play&_x_zm_rtaid=5uZDfWV9RYy-J3EBnxrctQ.1590833520420.dc63c5dacd2e261a888c87d88a17324b&_x_zm_rhtaid=145) presentation and will cover how to scaffold, then build a serverless rust application with Appsody and deploy it into a knative environment.

 ## Prerequisites

-In order to follow this tutorial, you need to install the Appsody CLI, which also requires you to have Docker installed.
-You will also need a Knative environment to deploy to.
+### Install Docker

+The instructions for installing docker on your OS are [available here](https://docs.docker.com/get-docker/).

 ### Install the Appsody CLI